johncsnyder/restic-backup/README.md

 ## Google cloud project setup

-Set up a dedicated google cloud project to host backup data.
+Set up a dedicated google cloud project to host your backups.

 Create a multi-region bucket for the Restic repository.
 For example, "gs://restic-backup-respository-foobar".